tdongsi/tdongsi.github.io/source/_posts/Java/2016-04-14-java-unit-test-performance.markdown

 - JUnit
 ---

-According to [this](https://www.youtube.com/watch?v=wEhu57pih5w), the right way of automated testing is that we have lots of unit tests as majority of our overall automated tests, supplemented by a smaller set of functional tests and even fewer sets of integration tests (a.k.a.
-Test Automation Pyramid).
+According to [this](https://www.youtube.com/watch?v=wEhu57pih5w), the right way of automated testing is that we have lots of unit tests as majority of our overall automated tests, supplemented by a smaller set of functional tests and even fewer sets of integration tests (a.k.a., Test Automation Pyramid).
-That is the testing strategy that I agreed with and it has been adapted at work for a while.
+That is the testing strategy that I has adhered to and it has been adapted at work.

 However, for that strategy to work, we should pay attention to unit test performance.
 It is not productive for developers to wait 30+ minutes to run unit tests locally, especially when we have multiple check-ins per day.